thoth-tech/handbook/docs/projects/t1-2022/thoth-tech-leadership/t2-leadership-project-recommendations.md

 ### Documentation

+- Moved to Interal Systems (become company wide voice).
-- Move toward a Document Control role, having ownership over documentation and product documents.
+- Change to a Document Control role, having ownership over documentation and product documents.
 - Size: 6-10 students, sub teams for each product
 - Skills: good understanding of English language, understanding of markdown, strong engagement, strong communication, and experience with GitHub